What is Zeebe?

 You can learn more about these technical concepts in the documentation.

 If that’s all you needed to see, and you think that Zeebe might be a good fit for you, we encourage you to give it a try.
-It’s available for download right now, and much of Zeebe is open source under the Apache 2.0 license.
-The quickstart is a great way to get hands-on without writing a line of code.
+It’s available for download right now.
+The Getting Started tutorial is a great way to get hands-on without writing a line of code.

-And please note that Zeebe is currently a developer preview, meaning that it’s not yet ready for production and is under heavy development.
+Zeebe is now ready for production use.
 You can see the roadmap here.

 If you’d like to learn more about Zeebe, you can continue reading.
 In the rest of this post, we’ll cover 3 topics in more detail: